LucaPaterlini/TL_LucaPaterlini/README.md

 ```
 Where n is the number of the lasts post you want to show in json format as STDOUT.

-If you want to install into the container [Docker](https://docs.docker.com/engine/installation/)
+If you want to install into the container [Docker](https://docs.docker.com/engine/installation/) is require and as well Root priviledges are required.

 Go into the installing dir